 Notes: 1) Costs are rounded to the nearest million.
-2) 2017 data, use expected to be phased out by 2020.
-3) The impacts outlined here are based on a 5 year transition period for fragrance encapsulates.
+2) Based on central scenario for tonnages and costs.
+3) 2017 data, use expected to be phased out by 2020.
+4) The impacts outlined here are based on a 5 year transition period for fragrance encapsulates.
 The Dossier Submitter has also undertaken an analysis of the impacts under an 8 year transition period for fragrance encapsulates, which is outlined in Annex D6.
 With an 8 year transition period, the emissions reduction for this product group would be 2 400 tonnes (1 600 tonnes – 3 300 tonnes), the total costs would be €313 million (293 million – 652 million) and the cost effectiveness would be €128/kg (€89/kg - €329/kg).
 The Dossier Submitter is not making any recommendations on which of these two transition periods is more appropriate for fragrance encapsulates but discusses the differences in their impacts at the end of Annex D.6.7.

 Table 2: Summary of the impacts on sectors affected by the instructions for use and disposal and reporting requirements (from 2021 onwards)